codecheckers/codecheckers.github.io/nl.md

 ### Latest News

 - **SAVE THE DATE!
-26 September 2024** Upcoming CodeCheckNL event at University of Twente focusing on geosciences.
-Stay tuned for updates...
+26 September 2024** Upcoming CodeCheckNL event at University of Twente focusing on geosciences: [UT workshop page](https://codecheck.org.uk/nl-workshop2/)

-- **First CODECHECK-NL event at TU Delft successfully concluded!** Read about it on our [workshop page](https://codecheck.org.uk/nl-workshop1/)
+- **First CODECHECK-NL event at TU Delft successfully concluded!** Read about it on our [TUD workshop page](https://codecheck.org.uk/nl-workshop1/)

 - **Reserve 30 May in your agenda for the first event  at the TU Delft** More info including how to register found [here](https://codecheck.org.uk/nl-workshop1/).
 For all questions on the events, send an e-mail to codechecknl@gmail.com.
 For questions on the project, please contact Frank Ostermann (f.o.ostermann@utwente.nl).
 For updates, watch this space or follow us on the channels listed below!